Blue Origin facilities: Florida facilities

 In September 2015, Blue Origin leased Launch Complex 36 (LC-36) in Cape Canaveral, Florida to build a launch pad for their orbital launch vehicle New Glenn.
-As of March 2016, the first Blue Origin launch from LC36 is planned for 2020.
+As of March 2016, the first Blue Origin launch from LC36 was planned for 2020.
 An August 2015 estimate predicted that initial launch happening earlier than 2020.
 Ground-breaking for the facility to begin construction occurred in June 2016.
 By March 2018, Blue's construction at LC-36 was lagging, but the company stated they did not think it would delay achieving the anticipated 2020 initial launch of New Glenn.
 However as of 2022 Blue Origin does not expect to launch New Glenn until 2023 at the earliest.
 The factory was complete by 2020 and was being used for the construction of New Glenn prototypes by 2021.

-The Blue Origin orbital launch site will be situated on a total of 306 acres of leased land assembled from former Launch Complexes 11, 36A, and 36B.
+The Blue Origin orbital launch site is situated on a total of 306 acres of leased land assembled from former Launch Complexes 11, 36A, and 36B, alongside using the adjacent Launch Complex 12 for storage.
 The land parcel will be used to build a rocket engine test stand for the BE-4 engine, a launch mount—called the Orbital Launch Site by Blue—and a reusable booster refurbishment facility for the New Glenn launch vehicle, which is expected to land on a seaborne platform and returned to Port Canaveral for refurbishment.

 In addition, the manufacturing of "large elements, such as first stages, second stages, payload fairings, etc." will occur at the Blue Origin launch vehicle factory on Space Commerce Parkway in nearby Exploration Park, near the entrance to the Kennedy Space Center Visitor Complex on Merritt Island.